 - Although the Food and Drug Administration approved naltrexone at the 50mg dosage in 1984, "low dose naltrexone" ( LDN ) in the 4.5mg dosage has not yet been submitted for approval because the prospective clinical trials that are required for FDA approval need to be funded at the cost of tens of millions of dollars.
 In the absence of such a current scientific clinical trial, medical journals tend not to be interested in "anecdotal" reports of therapeutic successes.

 - Can you supply me with the names of physicians in my town who prescribe LDN?

 - Sorry, we have no such lists of physicians.
 But any physician may ethically and legally prescribe LDN as an off-label prescription.
-If you are very interested in starting LDN, and you are absolutely unable to find any local doctor who will prescribe it for you—even though you have shown them information from the website and made it clear to them that LDN is compatible with any other medicine (except narcotics) and that it has no toxicity and no significant side effects—then you may want to ask the many members of the LDN-Yahoo Group, who are eager to help others.
-You can easily join the Group (it's free) on the home page of this website by simply entering your email address.
+If you are very interested in starting LDN, and you are absolutely unable to find any local doctor who will prescribe it for you—even though you have shown them information from the website and made it clear to them that LDN is compatible with any other medicine (except narcotics) and that it has no toxicity and no significant side effects—then you may want to ask the many members of the LDN-Google Group, who are eager to help others.
+You can easily join the Group (it's free) on the Contact page of this website by simply entering your email address.

 - Can I have my LDN prescription filled at any pharmacy?

 - Low dose naltrexone prescriptions are generally filled at a compounding pharmacy.
 The druggist uses either generic naltrexone 50mg tablets or bulk naltrexone powder to prepare the LDN capsules.
 Because there have been occasional reports from patients of a poor quality product coming from scattered pharmacies, we feature the names of several pharmacies on the website that have shown themselves reliable and experienced in correct LDN preparation.
 (Please note: Under no circumstances should you accept a preparation of "long-acting" or "slow release" naltrexone.)